pippinbarr/cart253-2020/topics/sound/p5-polysynth.md

 Houston, we have a synthesizer working.

 And that's really the main thing we can do!
 It's just that musical notes have a lot of **meaning** potentially, and we could play with that idea in our program.
-Let's try a couple of things.
+Let's try a couple of things...

 ---